Prashanth-Nelli/jsPdfTablePlugin/README.md

 ================

-jsPdfTablePlugin expects an array of objects and an object specifyingrequired table positioning values as an input,Each key in the object represents a column,and the no of rows will be equal to input data length,jsPdfTablePlugin return's the current y position of Document,for further edition of Document.
+jsPdfTablePlugin expects an array of objects and an object specifyingrequired table positioning values as an input,

+Each key in the object represents a column,and the no of rows will be equal to input data length,

+jsPdfTablePlugin return's the current y position of Document,for further edition of Document.

-height = doc.drawTable(objectArray,object); both parameters are mandatory object properties xstart ,ystart,tablestart,marginleft.
+height = doc.drawTable(objectArray,object); both parameters are mandatory

+object properties xstart ,ystart,tablestart,marginleft.

 xstart      -  horizontal starting position for table